horologiq/skillandria/README.md

  - Speeding up / down controls

 ## Usage
- - Root folder containing the courses and language for subtitle translation must be specified by the user on the first run
+ - Root folder containing the courses must be specified by the user on the first run clicking on the folder icon
  - The application will look for lectures, sorting them in a tree view
  - Navigation is done by single clicking, lectures are played using the play button only
  - Timer tracks how much the user spent on every lecture (even paused, this is an intended behaviour)